zachholz/ping-pong/README.md

 # Project Name
---Short Description
+Ping Pong with Numbers

 ## Features
---What does it do?
+This program will take any whole, positive integer inputted and count up from 0 to the number.
+When it reaches multiples of 3, it will substitute the word "ping" for the number; for numbers divisible by 5, it will substitute "pong"; and for numbers divisible by 15, it will substitue "pingpong".

+1. When counting, for numbers inputted that are not divisible by 3, 5, or 15, print out the numbers.
+** Input: 2
+** Output: 1, 2

+2. When counting, for numbers inputted that are divisible by 3, print out "ping" instead.
+** Input: 3
+** Output: 1, 2, "ping"

+3. When counting, for numbers inputted that are divisible by 5, print out "pong" instead.
+** Input: 3
+** Output: 1, 2, "ping", 4, "pong"

+4. When counting, for numbers inputted that are divisible by 15, print out "pingpong" instead.
+** Input: 3
+** Output: 1, 2, "ping", 4, "pong", 6, 7, 8, 9, 10, 11, 12, 13, 14, "pingpong"

 ##Languages
---List languages
+HTML, CSS (including Bootstrap), JavaScript and jQuery.

 ## Usage
-To view the site, you can go to --Insert your addresses https://mehequanna.github.io/portfolio.
+To view the site, you can go to https://zachholz.github.io/ping-pong.
-To use the code, you can clone the repository at --Use your addresses [https://github.com/Mehequanna/portfolio](https://github.com/Mehequanna/portfolio).
+To use the code, you can clone the repository at [https://github.com/zachholz/ping-pong](https://github.com/zachholz/ping-pong).

---Simple use instructions.
+To use:
+1. Clone repository.
+2. Open index.html in browser.
+3. Play ping pong to your heart's content.

 ## Author/s
---Name/s
+Zach Holz.

 ##License
 This work can be used under the The MIT License.
-Copyright (c) 2016 --Name
+Copyright (c) 2016 Zach Holz